 Pro-tip: At this point, you don't have much to lose, so why not use this as an opportunity to get wildly creative to see if you can get people re-engaged?
 Create an ED polar plunge challenge.
 Lure them back with photos of your office pets and create a poll for them to rate the cutest.
 What's the worst that could happen?

 If all efforts fail, then you just may have to take the "L".
-If after sending re-engagement emails and a subscriber still hasn't opened, wipe your hands clean and remove them from your list completely.
+If after sending re-engagement emails, a subscriber still hasn't opened, wipe your hands clean and remove them from your list completely.
 Determine what metric you'll use to remove folks and use that for the duration of your campaign.
-It's always sad to lose a contact, but your list will be so much healthier without the weight of inactives on your shoulders.
+It's always sad to lose a contact, but your list will be so much healthier without the weight of inactives.

 Another tip to maintaining a healthy email list is emailing people on a regular basis.
 Yep, no more sending out one-off emails every six months.
 We know it's not rocket science, but consistency is one the biggest marketing challenges for organizations.
 Not being in the habit of interacting with your subscribers puts them at risk of becoming inactive or (gasp) unsubscribing completely.